 They performed the “study” and then EXCLUDED from their DATA the following: multiples, women with no prenatal care, the unvaccinated (which um … are your legit controls), babies missing gestational ages, premature infants, babies with birth defects, babies without hospital records, babies who died during hospitalization, babies with 16 external causes of death, babies who were hospitalized, and babies whose mothers received other live vaccines during pregnancy.

 Let me break this down for you: The “researchers” excluded everything that they thought would be unlikely to be caused by maternal vaccination (based on their own subjective opinions) even though the babies were born to mothers who had been vaccinated with Tdap.
 Problem here?

-But wait, it gets better … of the remaining babies, the study attributed all deaths to anything but the vaccine.
-The conclusion?
+But wait, it gets better: Of the remaining babies, the study attributed all deaths to anything but the vaccine.
+The conclusions?
 Tdap is SAFE.

 Why is this a problem?